-In July 2021, PCT reached an agreement with The Augusta Economic Development Authority to build its first U.S. cluster facility in Augusta, Georgia (the "Augusta Facility").
-PCT expects the approximately 200-acre location to represent the Company's first "cluster site," where up to eight production lines are expected to have UPR resin production capacity of approximately 1 billion pounds per year.
+In July 2021, PCT reached an agreement with The Augusta Economic Development Authority to build its first U.S. multi-site facility in Augusta, Georgia (the "Augusta Facility").
+PCT expects the approximately 200-acre location to represent the Company's first "multi-site facility," where up to eight production lines are expected to have UPR resin production capacity of approximately 1 billion pounds per year.
 When fully operational, each purification line at the Augusta Facility is expected to have annual production capacity of approximately 130 million pounds of UPR resin.